RiskBazaar/obips/michaelfolkson-risk-contract.md

 A risk contract needs a different contract JSON.

-Compare OpenBazaar contract JSON to RiskBazaar contract JSON.
+Compare OpenBazaar contract protobuf to RiskBazaar contract JSON/protobuf.

 > 3) The ability to negotiate and/or reject a proposed risk contract before sending funds to the multi-signature address.